THE LIFE OF SERVICE

 1. It is great fun.

 2. It works.
-This means it is rewarding, pays well, creates wonderful friendships, brings lots of love, and more.
+This means it is rewarding, protects you, creates wonderful friendships, brings lots of love, and more.

-3. It will move you forward in your mental and spiritual development faster than anything else you can do, other than eating well and caring well for the body.
+3. It will move you forward mentally and spiritually development faster than anything else you can do, other than eating well and caring well for the body with the development program.

 4. It provides protection from time-wasting, boredom, laziness, getting in with the wrong crowd, and other hazards of life.